 When a tooth is lost, the supporting bone structure gradually recedes.
 Placing an implant in that empty space significantly reduces the speed of bone resorption and provides stability for this valuable tissue.

 Patients who have experienced removable full or partial dentures know that keeping their dentures in place is always a challenge.
 Dental implants offer a great improvement to denture retention for all patients.
-In some cases the dentist can secure the denture to a group of implants with special screws that stabilize the denture completely.
+In some cases our dentist can secure the denture to a group of implants with special screws that stabilize the denture completely.

 Often the preferred method of replacing a single missing tooth is a bridge.
 Bridges require from the dentist extra preparation for the surrounding teeth to ultimately connect 3 or more teeth.
 This negatively impacts your health by making the task of retaining your teeth more difficult and by often requiring the destruction of existing tooth structure to create room for the new bridge.
 An implant is mostly an independent unit and does not negatively affect the adjacent teeth.